Common ADHD Interventions

 • Severe insomnia

-All medications can have the potential to cause side effects, and ADHD drugs are not the exception.
-Doctors usually start by prescribing a low dose – especially if the individual is a child – and increasing it slowly if needed.
-Common ADHD medication side effects can include:
+All medications have the potential to cause side effects, and ADHD medications are not the exception.
+Doctors may start by prescribing a low dose, especially for children, increasing the dosage slowly.
+Side effects of ADHD medications can vary per person.
+However, common ADHD medication side effects include the following:

 • Tics